How to Apply for Aid

 To accept Direct Student Loans, please complete the following steps.
 Please wait until you have received notice of your awards before completing the financial aid acceptance process on our Online Financial Aid System.

 Complete the MPN (Master Promissory Note) at https://studentloans.gov

 Complete the financial aid acceptance process on our Online Financial Aid System.
 This is required to inform the financial aid office of the amount you wish to borrow, if any.
 To estimate what your loan payment would be for the amount of student loans that you have borrowed or are thinking of borrowing, you can use this Loan Calculator.

 A parent must log into https://studentloans.gov using their FSA ID and complete a PLUS request to apply for the Parent PLUS loan.
 If the parent is denied the Parent PLUS loan, the student will become eligible for an additional unsubsidized loan.
 Please contact the financial aid office to request more information about receiving a Parent PLUS loan or to see if you qualify for the additional unsubsidized student loan.

 Step 5: Disbursement Policy

 Any Pell Grant or Stafford loans will be applied against a student's tuition and fees first.
 If an over payment occurs, a check will be written to the student for the difference.
 The Business Office generally processes credit balance refunds several times a month.
 Please refer to the calendar for dates.
-Checks are available at the front desk in the Main Office.
-Checks can be mailed upon request.
-All checks not picked up after seven days will be mailed to the student's address on record.
+Checks are available at the Welcome Desk.
+Checks can be mailed upon written request.
 You may also opt to use Direct Deposit by signing up here.

 Any further questions can be directed to the Office of Financial Aid.